bmcustodio/docker-compose-nats-cluster/README.md

 Published [foo] : 'baz'
 ```

-By then you should start seeing messages arriving in the shell where `nats-sub` is running:
+By then, you should start seeing messages arriving in the shell where `nats-sub` is running:

 ```
 $ nats-sub -s nats://127.0.0.1:14222 foo